 The rivers TheAllier is a good choice for packboating as you can get a train from Clermont via Brioude all the way to the village of Chapeauroux, where the easier section flows right back to Brioude.
 Note Alleyras to Monistrol is now open (see link) but beware the first 8km out of Monistrol to Prades through the gorge.
 Long version in the link, but you’ll see it from the train coming upstream and may be alarmed, as I was in 2018, even though I’m pretty sure I kayaked it 12 years ago as a clueless newb.

 The Ceze and Herault are car and shuttle-with-bike day trips.
 The classic Tarn Gorge starts from Florac (noon bus from Ales) and cuts 85km below the Causse Mejean to Millau with its famous viaduct just beyond.
 A great run with easy rapids, bar one or two not mentioned in the guidebook.
 Being out of the Massif, the Dordogne-Vezere (map above) are easier paddles, but iirc took me a bit of bus and train’ing after a Ryanair to Rodez and out from Bergerac.
-Perfect for your first IK adventure, but could be slow, agricultural (lots of riverside irrigation pumps) and dull in a packraft.
+Perfect for your first IK adventure, but it could be slow and a bit dull in a packraft.

 And if you don’t have a packboat or can’t be bothered to bring yours, no worries.
 Get down to a river and rent an SoT for as long as you like.
 It’s all set up for you.
 Click the river links for more galleries.